 Step #2: Target Your Tweets

-One of the reasons I was miserable when I got started with Twitter was because I was engaging with every tweet.
+One of the reasons I was miserable when I started using Twitter was because I engaged with every tweet.
 I wasted a ton of time and didn’t get the results I wanted.

 If you narrow down on your search and you are specific about what you want.
 You’ll be more productive and get better results.
 Focus on what's important to you.